IanChang-GitHub/Hackintosh-for-Msi-B85-G43-gaming/README.md

 - Select the Modified GRUB Shell on Opencore boot menu.

-- Key "set_var 0x67 0x0" and press enter.
+- Key "setup_var 0x67 0x0" and press enter.

 ## Issue unsolve
 1. Computer sleeping capability may be turned off, it would wake up unsuccessfully.